 We're putting this up front to make it easier to find; however, we strongly urge you to read the material that follows concerning the geology and history of the WCB.
 Send us your answers to the following questions via the email address or message link on our profile, mentioning the name of the cache in your message.
-You do not need to wait for a reply before logging a find, but your log could be deleted if your answers are incorrect or otherwise lacking.
+You do not need to wait for a reply before logging a find.
+We're not concerned about absolute accuracy in your answers, just that you visited the site and made a reasonable attempt to obtain the required information.
 Posting photos with your log is encouraged, provided that they don't contain spoiler information.

 1. What is epidote, and what role does it play in copper mining?

 2. One type of rock is particularly abundant in the WCB.
 Name the type of rock and describe the two ways in which it was created here.